zuozhenggh/learning-library/security-library/database/data-safe/register-autonomous-database/register-autonomous-database.md

     - From the **More Actions** menu, you can choose to move the target database to a different compartment, add tags, deactivate your target database, and deregister your target database.

-## Task 4: Access and review the Security Center
+## Task 4: Access and review Security Center

 1. In the breadcrumb at the top of the page, click **Target Databases**.